Population: Ecology

-In ecology, a population is a group of organisms of the same species who inhabit the same particular geographical area and are capable of interbreeding.
-The area of a sexual population is the area where inter-breeding is possible between any pair within the area and more probable than cross-breeding with individuals from other areas.
+In ecology, a population is a group of organisms of the same species which inhabit the same geographical area and are capable of interbreeding.
+The area of a sexual population is the area where interbreeding is possible between any opposite-sex pair within the area and more probable than cross-breeding with individuals from other areas.
+Ecology studies populations of different species rather than populations of a single species.
+Such populations as a whole constitute a community.
+Each community consists of populations of animals and plants that live together, interacting and being dependent on each other.
+So in ecology, a population of a single species is studied in the context of a community.

 In ecology, the population of a certain species in a certain area can be estimated using the Lincoln index to calculate the total population of an area based on the number of individuals observed.

+Census, being defined as a complete count of individuals, is rarely possible to conduct in large populations, but it can be useful in small population that are easy to count, particularly, in applied ecology.